TDM - Tables Implementation

 2. Tables - TDM 9.x enables the option to select a list of tables from multiple DBs related to the source environment without any relation to a business entity.

-Each table is stored in Fabric as a separate LUI in the TDM_TableLevel LU, and each execution is stored as a separate LUI (a separate data snapshot).
-For example: Running 2 executions of a task that extract the Product_Mapping table.
-Each execution creates a separate LUI (snapshot).
+Each table is stored in Fabric, whithin the TDM_TableLevel LU, as a separate LUI.
+Each execution is stored as a separate LUI (a separate data snapshot), as well as creates a separate LUI (snapshot).
+For example: Running 2 executions of a task that extract the Product_Mapping table would create 2 LUIs in the TDM_TableLevel LU in Fabric.

 The LUI format is as follows: